 Ultimately, influencer marketing is a new approach to cannabis marketing, but one that can be especially effective within a broader online strategic plan.
 Influencers can operate as an ad placement service, but much more is possible, for much higher ROIs.

-As cannabis brands leverage the voice of influencers, Wu highlights how cannabis and CBD brands must consider their influencer marketing KPIs along the sales funnel and work influencers strategically towards specific goals (SEO, email capture, sales).
-Extending the relationship beyond product placement is immensely valuable; for example, influencer hosted events, consumer engagement, retail curation, photography, and more.
+As cannabis brands leverage the voice of influencers, Wu highlights how cannabis and CBD brands must consider their influencer marketing KPIs along the sales funnel and work with influencers strategically towards specific goals (SEO, email capture, sales).
+Extending the relationship beyond product placement is immensely valuable; for example, influencer-hosted events, consumer engagement, retail curation, photography, and more.

 As more brands become direct to consumers, influencer marketing is a compelling way to get the product in front of the target audience.
 Influencers are not some tacky strategy, as many seem to have labeled them.
 When done right, they are curators, creatives, and the key to creating an engaged community.